MelonOctoling/MelonOctoling/README.md

 ok? ok!

-rarely update rentries so if sm seems odd then check last edit date
+rarely update rentries so if sm seems odd then check last edit date. also be careful theres a really really long rentry that basically lists my stances through dni. honestly its more of a suggestion most of the time but i will block certain people on sight...!

 group of immature incompetent losers